Fruita, Colorado – September 30, 2017

 On Friday, September 22, at 16:00, the taxi picked up Leslie and me to take us to the Wellington International Airport.
 After a one-hour flight to Auckland; waiting at the Auckland International Airport; and an 11-hour flight to Los Angles; we arrived on Friday, September 22, at 15:00.
 That was thanks to Mr. International Dateline.
 Who says time travel is not possible?!

 Our next flight was from LAX to DEN.
-We arrived at gate B20.
-Our connection to Grand Junction departed from gate B86.
+Arriving at gate B20, our connection to Grand Junction departed from gate B86.
 That was nearly a ¾ mile hike.
 Luckily Leslie had a wheelchair.
 It was all I could do to keep up.

 The remainder of the week, leading up to THE wedding, seemed to go quite slow.
 That was just fine.
-There seemed to be a lot of things to handle at the last minute.
+There appeared to be a lot of things to handle at the last minute.

 The dinner was outdoors.
-It was a little cool that evening, but thanks to some fleece blankets and outdoor gas heaters, it was quite comfortable.
+It was a little chilly that evening, but thanks to some fleece blankets and outdoor gas heaters, it was quite comfortable.

-On the day of THE wedding, the heavens opened about two hours prior to the ceremony.
+On the day of THE wedding, the heavens opened about two hours before the ceremony.
 It was an absolute downpour.
 Thankfully, shortly before THE wedding, the rain ceased.
 That ultimately allowed a smiling bride and an emotional father to walk down the aisle.

 When it was time for the wedding vows, it was apparent just how much Hillary and Shane meant to each other.
 In addition to the traditional vows, repeated after prompting by Father Mike, Hillary and Shane each recited their own vows.
 Both sets of vows were inspiring.